The name comes from the nutlike seed’s resemblance to a deer’s eye, which has a light spot on a glossy red-brown surface.

-You’ll need between 50 and 60 buckeye nuts for a 6-foot garland.
+You’ll need between 50 and 60 buckeye nuts for a 6-foot strand of garland.

 You’ll also need a drill to cut a hole in the nuts so you can thread them on a piece of jewelry wire instead of string; use wire rather than string since buckeyes are fairly hefty and will need additional help.

 Add more pizazz to the garland by adding other things like beads.

 Since a buckeye keychain maintains things organized, you’ll constantly know wherever the keys reside.

 You could use any amount of buckeyes based on how long you would like the chain to be, and you really need another to produce a good keychain.

 Determine the type of pattern you want to use to showcase the buckeye; for a unique keychain, add bright beads or feathers.